Azure/autorest.testserver/routes/string.md

 status: 200
 body:
   contentType: application/json
-  content: '"    Now is the time for all good men to come to the aid of their country    "'
+  rawContent: '"    Now is the time for all good men to come to the aid of their country    "'
 ```

 ## PUT /string/whitespace